scala/scala/08-expressions.md

 implements methods in class `scala.AnyRef` as follows:

-- `eq($x\,$)` and `==($x\,$)` return `true` iff the argument $x$ is also the ``null'' object.
+- `eq($x\,$)` and `==($x\,$)` return `true` iff the argument $x$ is also the "null" object.
-- `ne($x\,$)` and `!=($x\,$)` return true iff the argument x is not also the ``null'' object.
+- `ne($x\,$)` and `!=($x\,$)` return true iff the argument x is not also the "null" object.
 - `isInstanceOf[$T\,$]` always returns `false`.
 - `asInstanceOf[$T\,$]` returns the [default value](06-basic-declarations-and-definitions.html#value-declarations-and-definitions) of type $T$.
 - `##` returns ``0``.

-A reference to any other member of the ``null'' object causes a `NullPointerException` to be thrown.
+A reference to any other member of the "null" object causes a `NullPointerException` to be thrown.